tkhq/docs/docs/integration-guides/email-recovery-in-sub-organizations.md

 ## Pre-requisites

-Make sure you have set up your primary Turnkey organization as well as one or more users with API access that will programmatically initiate email recovery.
+Make sure you have set up your primary Turnkey organization with at least one API user that can programmatically initiate email recovery.
 Check out our [Quickstart guide](../getting-started/Quickstart.md) if you need help getting started.
-To allow an API user to initiate recovery, you'll need the following policy in your main organization:
+To allow an API user to initiate email recovery, you'll need the following policy in your main organization:
 ```json JSON
 {
     "effect": "EFFECT_ALLOW",